wangj-spec/astrolab/astrolab-main/README.md

-# This is the folder of Leonardo Bossi and Joseph bWang's code on astronomical image processing.
+# This is the folder of Leonardo Bossi and Joseph Wang's code on astronomical image processing.

 There should be four files:
 	mosaic.fits